-Preserved Lemons are easy to make and great to have on hand!
-Keep them in your refrigerator and add them to all of your favorite dishes, sauces, sandwiches, and dressings for a burst of zingy, citrusy lemon.
+Preserved Lemons are easy to make and add flavor and intensity to your meals.
+Nothing finishes off a sauce and brightens it up like this condiment.
+Keep a jar in your refrigerator and add them to your favorite dishes, sauces, sandwiches, and dressings for a burst of zingy, citrusy lemon flavor.
+You will love the difference it makes.

 Preserving lemons dates back centuries.
 Earlier cultures didn’t have refrigeration, and with changing seasons, hot weather, and limited access to fresh lemons...people got creative.
-Lucky for us, the tradition of lemon preservation is still alive and it gives incredible flavor to your favorite dishes!
-These are primarily used in Moroccan and Middle Eastern cooking, but we think once you give them a try, you’ll find countless uses for your Preserved Lemons.
+Lucky for us, the tradition of lemon preservation is still alive, and it gives incredible flavor to your favorite dishes!
+Preserved lemons are primarily used in Moroccan and Middle Eastern cooking, but once you taste them, you’ll find countless uses for your lemons pickled in their juices.
 So pack your taste buds and take a trip to Morocco with this savory condiment.

 What are Preserved Lemons?

-Preserved lemons are essentially pickled in salt and their own fresh lemon juice, then left to sit for weeks or even months before using them.
+Preserved lemons are pickled in salt and fresh lemon juice, and left to sit for weeks or even months before.
 This adds a concentrated, intense citrus flavor without the bitter tartness usually associated with lemons.
 YUM!
+Preserved lemons are mainly used in North African and Middle Eastern recipes.

 Ingredients in Preserved Lemons

-Here’s the shocking thing: it’s just a handful of ingredients, and most of them are spices!
+Here’s the shocking thing, you just need a handful of ingredients, most of them spices! to make preserved lemons.
 We’d bet you could make preserved lemons today.
 You’ll need…

-- Red pepper flakes (optional for a little extra heat)
+- Red Pepper Flakes.
+These are optional for a little extra heat.

 How to Make Preserved Lemons

-- Start with your lemons!
+- Step 1: Start with your lemons!
 Use 2-2 ½ lemons per jar (you may use Meyer lemons).
-Wash them really well before slicing them into thick slices, do not peel the lemons.
+Wash them well before cutting them into thick slices, do not peel the lemons.
 Squeeze the juice out of one lemon slice into the bottom of the jar.

-5. Pop it in the refrigerator for 24 hours.
-After a day has passed, check to make sure enough juice has been released to fill the jar.
-If not, fill the jar to the top with freshly squeezed lemon juice.
+- Step 5: Pop it in the refrigerator for 24 hours.
+The next day, check to make sure enough juice has been released to fill the jar.
+If not, top the jar with freshly squeezed lemon juice.

-6. Now leave it alone!
+- Step 6: Now leave it alone!
 Let it rest for a week before enjoying them.
-It will actually keep in your refrigerator just fine for months!
+Preserved lemons will keep in your refrigerator for months!

 This is the best part of having preserved lemons on hand.
 They make all of your favorite dishes EVEN BETTER.
 Our favorite dishes that you can add them to: